Quickback Docs

 hint: Remove the contradictory arm, or split into separate permissions.

-The first line stays greppable ([quickback:<channel>] CODE: message); the source location and fix hint render on continuation lines.
+The first line stays greppable ([quickback:<channel>] CODE: message); the source location, fix hint, and — for promoted errors — the exact override recipe render on continuation lines.

-The analyzer is compile-time only — zero runtime blast radius.
-A defect in the analyzer itself is caught and downgraded to a single warning in the default path, so an analyzer bug can never take down an otherwise-valid compile.
-(Strict mode re-raises, because there the throw is the intended hard failure.)
+The analyzer remains compile-time only — zero runtime blast radius.
+A defect in the analyzer itself is caught and downgraded to a single warning, so an analyzer bug can never take down an otherwise-valid compile.
+Only real findings fail builds.

 Authz codes

-AUTHZ_EMPTY_PERMISSIONwarnA permission that can never be satisfied — e.g. allOf(a, not(a)), which requires a fact and its negation at the same AND-level.
+AUTHZ_EMPTY_PERMISSIONerrorA permission that can never be satisfied — allOf(a, not(a)), a fact and its exact negation at the same AND-level.
+The detector is conservative (exact-leaf contradictions only), so a trip is structurally unsatisfiable.

 AUTHZ_SHADOWED_ARMwarnAn anyOf arm subsumed by a broader arm: a leaf X and an allOf(X, …) in the same union — the narrower arm can never widen the result.

-AUTHZ_UNREACHABLE_ROLEwarnA scoped role declared under authz.scopes with no grant profile — it can authorize no read, action, or channel, so it's dead config.
+AUTHZ_UNREACHABLE_ROLEwarnA scoped role declared under authz.scopes with no grant profile — it can authorize no read, action, or channel.
+Dead config, deny-safe.

-AUTHZ_PUSHDOWN_COSTinfoPer-permission report: how many SQL subqueries the permission lowers to, plus the max recursive-CTE depth (from recursive arrows).
+AUTHZ_PUSHDOWN_COSTinfoPer-permission report: how many SQL subqueries the permission lowers to, plus the max recursive-CTE depth.
 Advisory, never fails a build.

 A few codes are reserved in the diagnostic enum for the milestones that emit them and don't fire on a shipped config today: AUTHZ_UNBOUNDED_RECURSION (an unbounded recursive arrow with no claim path — currently a hard compile error raised at config validation, before the analyzer runs), AUTHZ_UNENFORCEABLE_FACT, and AUTHZ_CAVEAT_SITE_MISMATCH (M3 caveats).